linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 This premium for deliverable Treasuries runs counter to the narrative that sales of the basis directly harmed Treasury liquidity.
 If selling pressure from relative value hedge funds had significantly harmed Treasury liquidity, we might expect the price of the cheapest-to-deliver securities to have fallen relative to comparable securities as dealers accumulated large net exposure to these specific Treasuries.
 That the premium rose suggests that any selling pressure was offset by the

-liquidity that the basis trade provides and the link it

-establishes to futures markets.
-[11] This link may have

-become particularly valuable during the general flight

-to liquidity during March, and reduced pressure on

-dealers purchasing the cheapest-to-deliver.
+liquidity that the basis trade provides and the link it establishes to futures markets.
+[11] This link may have become particularly valuable during the general flight to liquidity during March, and reduced pressure on dealers purchasing the cheapest-to-deliver.

-As a result, while the general evidence points to sales

-of the basis by hedge funds during March, we do not find conclusive evidence that these sales in turn caused greater illiquidity in the Treasury market.
-While many

-of the risks of this trade seem to have materialized, evidence of spillovers into Treasury liquidity and shortterm funding disruptions are limited.
+As a result, while the general evidence points to sales of the basis by hedge funds during March, we do not find conclusive evidence that these sales in turn caused greater illiquidity in the Treasury market.
+While many of the risks of this trade seem to have materialized, evidence of spillovers into Treasury liquidity and short-term funding disruptions are limited.
 However, it is worth noting that had liquidity not returned to the Treasury market when it did, and had repo rates not fallen, the consequences for relative value hedge funds could have been much worse.

 Effect of Federal Reserve Actions

-Timely intervention by the Federal Reserve may have

-been crucial for limiting the extent of hedge fund losses

-in the basis trade and in preventing broader spillovers.
+Timely intervention by the Federal Reserve may have been crucial for limiting the extent of hedge fund losses in the basis trade and in preventing broader spillovers.

 Note: Spread is the yield on a similar maturity nondeliverable